Vampire: The Eternal Struggle: Publication history

 The game was designed in 1994 by Richard Garfield and initially published by Wizards of the Coast and was the third CCG ever created, after Magic: The Gathering and Spellfire.Miller, John Jackson (2003).
 "Scrye Collectible Card Game Checklist & Price Guide" As Garfield's first follow-up to his popular Magic: The Gathering collectible card game, he was eager to prove that the genre was "a form of game as potentially diverse as board games".
+Richard Garfield noted that the experiences he had made with the Magic: The Gathering collectible card game had helped him to improve his design of the game.
+In an interview with Robert Goudie, Garfield particularly notes that dedicated multi-player (3+) rules, a lack of "land cards", and a more rapid card drawing mechanism (cards normally being replaced instantly after being played).

-The release consisted of 438 cards sold in 76-card starter decks and 19-card booster packs.
+The release first release consisted of 438 cards sold in 76-card starter decks and 19-card booster packs.
 In 1995 the game was renamed from Jyhad to Vampire: The Eternal Struggle to increase its appeal and distance itself from the Islamic term jihad.

 White Wolf published The Eternal Struggle: A Strategy Guide to the Jyhad in 1995, and Wizards published a player's guide Darkness Unveiled in August 1996.
 After the 1996 Sabbat expansion, Wizards of the Coast abandoned the game, and in 2000 White Wolf took over development.

 White Wolf announced that Vampire: The Eternal Struggle would cease production on September 10, 2010.